Flutterwave/PHP-v3/README.md

 ```

-## Create Vitual Cards
+### Vitual Cards

-The following implementation shows how to create virtual cards on rave
+The following implementation shows how to create virtual cards on rave.
 Use the Playground Directory to view Responses and samples of use.

 ```php
 require("Flutterwave-Rave-PHP-SDK/library/VirtualCards.php");